 AppsFlyer queries the relevant SRNs using the unique device ID of the new install.
 The query uses Mobile Measurement Partners (MMP) APIs as defined by the SRNs.
 Based on the response, AppsFlyer may attribute the new uses to an SRN.

 - initially on the first click or ad view (if enabled)

 - again when the app is launched

 - Loses to clicks with referrer or ID matching, if they occur within the lookback window.

-- Attribution window is determined by AppsFlyer dynamically, based on user network and uniqueness IP address uniqueness.
+- The attribution window is determined by AppsFlyer dynamically, based on user network and the uniqueness of IP address.
 The window duration is adaptive but shorter than the window of other methods (up to 24 hours).